 This post contains an affiliate link.
 I make a small commission if you decide to purchase anything from the link included.
 But that in no way affects my reviews.
 I only share products I love that I think you'll love too.

 I hated milk as a kid.
 I still do.
 It creeped me out.
 So I avoided (and continue to avoid) it like the plague.
-Which, according to every family member, USDA's Food Guide Pyramid, and those celebrity-filled "got milk?" ads, meant I was doomed to have broken brittle bones in the not so distant future.
+Which, according to every family member, USDA's Food Guide Pyramid (remember that?!?!), and those celebrity-filled "got milk?" ads, meant I was doomed to have broken brittle bones in the not so distant future.
 Fortunately, they were all wrong.

 Milk doesn't have a monopoly on calcium, folks.
 Thank God!
 I've had far too many pregnant ladies tell me they're gulping down milk to meet their calcium needs and end up with diarrhea, gas, and all sorts of unpleasantries.
 If you can't or don't do milk, don't force it.
 Calcium can be found elsewhere.
 The important thing is that you take in enough, especially now, during your pregnancy.

 Nearly all the calcium in your body is in your bones.
 99% to be exact.
 But it's not just stored in there indefinitely, never moving in or out.
 Your bones are constantly in a state of remodeling.
 And if you're pregnant, your forming baby's bones are too.
 Not only do you need calcium to supply your own body's needs, your baby needs some too.